 The Localism Act 2011 requires local authorities to prepare a Pay Policy Statement each year.
 This document must set out the Council's approach to the remuneration of chief officers, the remuneration of its lowest paid employees and the relationship between the remuneration of chief officers and employees who are not chief officers.
-In preparing a Pay Policy Statement local authorities must have regard to any guidance issued or approved by the Secretary of State.
+In preparing a Pay Policy Statement, local authorities must have regard to any guidance issued or approved by the Secretary of State.
 Guidance was issued by the Department for Communities and Local Government initially in November 2011 and supplementary guidance was issued in February 2013.
 Each year's Pay Policy Statement must be approved by Full Council before it comes into force.

-The Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 place a duty on public authorities with more than 250 employees to publish their gender pay gap statistics by no later than 30th March 2018 and every subsequent year following.
+The Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 place a duty on public authorities with more than 250 employees to publish their gender pay gap statistics by no later than 31 March every year.